 Currently enrolled undergraduate degree-seeking students who wish to transfer courses to Truman from another accredited institution must complete a "Pre-Approval of Transfer Credit" form.
-This form must be approved by the advisor, division head of the major, and the Registrar.
+This form must be approved by the advisor, Dean of the major, and the Registrar.
 The "Pre-Approval of Transfer Credit" form should be submitted for approval prior to enrolling in courses at another institution.
+The University reserves the right to deny transfer of any coursework that has not been previously approved.